CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="options"></a>Extension Options

-In the control panel or the tool menu you have a options icon that when clicked will open a pop up containing the various extension options.
+<span class="info" markdown="1">In the control panel or the tool menu you have a options icon that when clicked will open a pop up containing the various extension options.</span>

 ### 1. <a name="options-extra"></a>Extra Options \[Pro\]